Skip to Content

 When you consider these advantages, it’s not hard to see why more and more people are choosing this in-demand profession.

-But exactly what kind of education is needed to be a nurse, anyway?
+But exactly what degree do you need to be a nurse?
 As it turns out, there are several different levels of training that can prepare you to start a successful career in nursing.
-Here, we’ll give you a quick rundown of the basic options you can choose from.
+Here, we’ll give you a quick rundown of the basic degree options you can choose from.

 These days, many employers won’t even consider hiring you as an RN unless you have a bachelor’s degree.
 It’s a trend that’s become so prevalent that many established RNs end up going back to school and completing their BSN as a way to improve their job prospects.